KrisPett/chaincuet-wiki/docs/ai/tensorflow.md

 the model has 8 self-attention heads.
 A higher number of attention heads allows the model to capture more fine-grained dependencies and interactions between words in the input.

+**When choosing model we need to choose the correct preprocess model as well**.
+Using the correct preprocessing model ensures that the text data is processed in a manner consistent with the tokenization and formatting expectations of the BERT model.
+It helps transform the raw text into the appropriate input format, including tokenization, subword encoding, special token addition, and attention mask generation.

 #### BERT

 BERT (Bidirectional Encoder Representations from Transformers) is a pre-trained transformer-based model for natural